 1) Let your imagination generate ideas on how to deal with the situation.
 Ask yourself "What might be an effective way of communicating my idea to this person?
-At this point do not evaluate ideas; just keep dreaming until you come up with 3-5 ideas.
+At this point do not evaluate ideas; just keep dreaming until you come up with at least 3-5 ideas.
 Don't be afraid to be a little outrageous; stretch your imagination.

 2) Consider the ideas on your list and ask yourself which one seems best in this situation.